 Submissions are reviewed by Ceres’ programming team.
 We consider storytelling craft, clarity of perspective, thematic resonance, and meaningful engagement with food and its broader cultural, social, or environmental context.

-Ceres presents a range of juried awards recognizing excellence in storytelling, impact, and creative vision within food and food systems media. \
+CERES presents a range of juried awards during its spring festival recognizing excellence in storytelling, impact, and creative vision within food and food systems media.

 Awards include monetary prizes as well as special distinctions and may vary by year.
 Past honors have included Jury Awards for Best Feature, Best Short, and Special Jury Recognition, alongside Spirit Awards recognizing work in areas such as Visual Storytelling, Food Justice, and Sustainable Futures.